felucian/Ready-AI-APP-ST304/Lab_Modules/05_TrafficMirroring/05_Traffic-Mirroring.md

    ![image.png](imgs/image-a8e9d79a-18bd-44ac-9cb0-f0ac028221a6.png)

-2. At this point both mirrored deployment (bookservicemirror) and user facing deployment (bookservice) are configured with the same image (readymirroring/bookservice).
+2. At this point both mirrored deployment (bookservicemirror) and user facing deployment (bookservice) are configured with the same docker image (readymirroring/bookservice).
 Now you can browse the web application or invoke the _poller.ps1_ script used in the previous modules.

    ![image.png](imgs/image-acc4a3b4-a429-4243-b5e0-3cb1c07850f8.png)